 Peru suffers high rates of gender-based violence.
 Half of Peruvian women between the ages of 15-49 have faced some sort of violence.
 Enforcement remains weak, partially because of a deep-rooted patriarchal culture.
-In 2019, authorities reported 166 femicide cases - the highest number in the past decade.
+In 2021, authorities reported 147 femicide cases - a slight reduction in comparison to previous years.
 Senior Peruvian government officials view this issue as a priority and are a taking stronger position to protect vulnerable populations.

 Peruvian law prohibits discrimination against persons with physical and mental disabilities, and mandates that public spaces be free of barriers and accessible to persons with disabilities.
 However, the government of Peru has devoted limited resources to enforcement and training and has made little effort to ensure access to public buildings and areas.
 Sidewalks (if they exist) are uneven and rarely have ramps at intersections.
 Pedestrian crossings are infrequent, and motorists almost never give pedestrians the right of way.
 Buses and taxis do not have special accommodations for disabled persons.
 Review the State Department’s webpage on security for travelers with disabilities.

 Narcotics production and trafficking continues to be a problem; Peru is one of the world’s top two producers of cocaine.
 Peru exports the vast majority of the refined product, but the widespread production of cocaine in the VRAEM has contributed to a growing illegal drug presence in Peruvian cities.